wagenadl/escope/docs/source/index.rst

 Compatibility
 -------------

-EScope and ESpark are compatible with most National Instruments multifunction data acquisition boards and does not require a LabView license.
-ESpark will *not* work with boards that do not support “hardware-timed” analog output.
+EScope is compatible with the picoDAQ data acquisition system from Pasadena Neurotech and with most National Instruments multifunction data acquisition boards and does not require a LabView license.
+The Stimuli module will *not* work with boards that do not support “hardware-timed” analog output.

 The software has been tested on both Windows and